 Developing Spanish fluency for real life application, to successfully navigate a diversity of open-ended situations waiting in the real world is the overarching goal for Spanish classes at the Lake Tahoe School.
 By building the Spanish skills necessary to interact with the world around them and encouraging exploration of Spanish speaking cultures, students leave LTS with the foundational skills to succeed in high school level courses, as well as develop an appreciation for diverse cultures.

-In the lower elementary school students receive Spanish instruction twice a week starting in PreK 4, optimizing the critical language developmental years and providing a solid foundation for future success.
-Through engaging activities, cooperative games, story books, songs, and dance, students build vocabulary and develop a love for learning a foreign language that will last a lifetime.
 At the middle school level Spanish is considered a core class meaning students receive language instruction daily.
 The Realidades curriculum is used to build critical grammatical constructions necessary for effective speaking, writing and reading skills.
 Conversational Spanish is a major area of emphasis and middle school students explore various cultural themes including cooking, dance, music, and traditional celebrations.
-Tentative service abroad trip to Central America for middle school students starting in the 2018/2019 school year!
-More information to come.